Niagara Falls in Winter: Tips and Things to Do (2026)

-While some of the Niagara Falls attractions are shut down during the colder months, there are other ways to experience these majestic falls that can only be done during the winter.
 Niagara Falls has both indoor and outdoor activities that are available all winter long (on both, the Canadian side and US side and I’ll be providing tips for both.)
+So, if it is freezing, there are plenty of ways to duck in from the cold.

-Whether you’re heading to Niagara Falls with family, as a romantic getaway weekend or with friends, you’ll soon see why it is one of the best places to visit in Ontario in winter.
+Whether you’re heading to Niagara Falls with family, as a romantic getaway weekend or with friends, you’ll soon see why I believe Niagara Falls to be one of the best places to visit in Ontario in winter.

 So, let’s jump in – Niagara Falls in winter!